nrarqs/R-Service/README.md

 More models and "horror stories" from the German car world.

+🚀 How to run it locally
+Since this app relies on a custom database, you need to grab both files:

+1. Download rservice.py and data.py.

+2. Make sure they are in the same folder.

+3. Install Streamlit: pip install streamlit.

+4. Run it: streamlit run rservice.py.

 📬 Talk to me
 If you’ve got an E60, a W211, or an A6 and you found a bug (or just want to talk shop), hit me up: nrarress@gmail.com.